Xodarap/Paranoid-Browsing/README.md

 **Tech Overview**

 PB follows the standard Chrome extension paradigm.
 Event.js is the "master" script, which manages the tab.
 Content.js is responsible for randomly clicking within loaded webpages.

-If you want to modify which pages PB looks at, edit the topSites variable in event.js.
+Options.js/html is where the options are set.